rzanoli/synaptic/README.md

 # synaptic

-The SYNAPTIC library consists of components for pre-processing data (e.g., tokenization), extracting relevant features and for 'sentiment' and 'type' classification for German.
-Training and classification operations are accessible via the SYNAPTIC Application Program Interface (API).
-In addition, a Command Line Interface (CLI) is provided for convenience of experiments and training.

 SYNAPTIC (Sentiment and Type Classifier) is an open source library for 'sentiment' and 'type' classification for German, which consists of components for pre-processing data, extracting relevant features and classification.
 To achieve its objectives, the system uses state-of-the-art machine learning techniques such as Support Vector Machines (SVM) and standard tools like LIBSVM  and OpenNLP .
 SYNAPTIC has been designed to meet the following requirements:
 - Distribution: distributed through its GitHub repository .
 - Efficiency: uses LIBSVM that is an efficient implementation of SVM for multi-class classifications, including also various interfaces with java.